-In Fiscal 2021, TI Corp was requested to assist the Ministry of Tourism, Arts, Culture and Sport and the Royal BC Museum Corporation, to deliver the Collections and Research Building and the Royal British Columbia Museum Modernization Project.
+TI Corp was requested to assist the Ministry of Tourism, Arts, Culture and Sport and the Royal BC Museum Corporation, to deliver the Collections and Research Building.
 As a non-transportation project, an Order in Council was approved in September 2020, authorizing TI Corp to engage in and conduct business relating to the delivery of the project.